tiptoppress/category-posts-widget/readme.txt

 == Description ==
 Category Posts Widget is a light widget designed to do one thing and do it well: display the most recent posts from a certain category.

-= Term, Tag and Category Posts Widget =
+= Term and Category based Posts Widget =
 We are working on a pro version that is available in a few days.
 If you want, you can send us your e-mail address to: tiptop@tiptoppress.com.
 Once the pro version is available, we will inform you.
 There will be a multi-category option that supports custom post types and new WP tags.
 We want to design different styles that are easy to be selected, like vertical scrolling ticker.
 Then we plan a bundle offer with our other expanded Posts widgets, so you can upgrade your site quickly by widget bundle.
 The free version will still exist, maintained and supported with most of the new features.
 Read more on <a target="_blank" href="http://tiptoppress.com/">Tip Top Press</a>.

 = Features =
 * Option to change ordering of posts.
-* Option to show post thumbnail & set dimension or image size by width & height.
+* Option to show post thumbnail & set dimension by width & height.
-* Option to crop thumbnails with CSS <a target="_blank" href="http://tiptoppress.com/css-image-crop/">What is 'CSS Image Crop'</a>.
-* Option to set mouse hover effects for post thumbnail.
 * Option to put thumbnail on top
 * Option to hide posts which have no thumbnail.
 * Option to disable widget CSS.